Youssef530245/NAMAIL/README.md

 # NAMAIL #
-*Nanny mail is python script give you the mail and password when you ask using the name.
+Nanny mail is python script give you the mail and password when you ask using the name.

 ## detail

 ### first
-when you run the program it ask you about the path of the text file which contain all names , mails and password .you should put the path  example /user/yousefmohamed/cyber/scripts/mail.txt.
+when you run the program it ask you about the path of the text file which contain all names mails and password . you should put the path. example /user/yousefmohamed/cyber/scripts/mail.txt.

 ### second
-the script give you three options (1) get name to take the mail and password  or (2) display all mail and passwords or (3) exit.
+the script give you three options.
+(1) get name to take the mail and password.
+(2) display all mail and passwords or (3) exit.

 ### third
 the names , mails and passwords should be separated between them by coma , like --> name,example@gmail.com,password.